exakat/exakat/docs/Rulesets.rst

-.. _Themes:
+.. _Rulesets:

-Themes
+Rulesets
-******
+********

 Presentation
 ############

-Analysis are grouped in different standard recipes, that may be run independantly.
-Each recipe has a focus target,
+Analysis are grouped in different rulesets, that may be run independantly.
+Each ruleset has a focus target,

-Recipes runs all its analysis and any needed dependency.
+Rulesets runs all its analysis and any needed dependency.

-Recipes are configured with the -T option, when running exakat in command line.
+Rulesets are configured with the -T option, when running exakat in command line.
+For example :

 ::